 The term loan contains certain financial covenants with which the Company must comply.
-These include a financial covenant to the effect that the percentage of the total amounts drawn down under the term loan (together with any other borrowings) should not exceed 45 per cent of the Company's qualifying investments (including cash).
-The Company must also ensure that at all times it holds investments in not less than 30 different companies covering not less than five different industry sectors.
-The Company complied with the required financial covenants throughout the year.
+These include a financial covenant to the effect that the percentage of the total amounts drawn down under the term loan (together with any other borrowings) should not exceed 45 per cent of the Company's Eligible Total Secured Assets.
+The Company complied with the required financial covenants throughout the period since drawdown.